 100% of the applications will be finalised within 2 working days

-Multiple Entry Permits issued to Chinese Residents of Taiwan Working, Studying or Residing in HK
+Multiple Entry Permits Issued to Chinese Residents of Taiwan Working, Studying or Residing in Hong Kong

 100% of the applications will be finalised within 5 working days